 And I was waiting all night for it.

-Top House Republicans preparing to subpoena the Justice Department for records gathered by the Inspector General in his review of how the FBI handled its 2016 investigation of Hillary Clinton.
+Oh, top House Republicans preparing to subpoena the Justice Department for records gathered by the Inspector General in his review of how the FBI handled its 2016 investigation of Hillary Clinton.

-And according to two GOP sources, familiar with the Congressman's plans, they have now they want to get their hands on 1.2 million documents that the Inspector General, Michael Horowitz, has gathered in the investigation, which has already led to the ouster of FBI deputy director Andrew McCabe on the eve of his retirement.
+And according to two GOP sources familiar with the congressman's plans, they have now, they want to get their hands on 1.2 million documents that the Inspector General, Michael Horowitz, has gathered in the investigation, which has already led to the ouster of FBI Deputy Director Andrew McCabe on the eve of his retirement.

 So far, Republicans have complained the Department of Justice.